 The Cycle of Poor Engagement Is Hard to Break

-In my experience, there are two reasons above others why there isn’t more sustainable and successful organizational change in companies.
+In my experience, there are two primary reasons why there isn’t more sustainable and successful organizational change in companies.
 First, employers, managers, and leaders send out surveys to gather information but follow up with too little action.
 They don’t take effective or timely steps that lead to better engagement.
 Surveys become another source of discouragement, causing staff to believe that nothing ever changes.
 Employees even stop wanting to give feedback due to this sense of powerlessness.
 “What’s the use?” is a typical attitude.

 Secondly, for those employees who do give honest feedback, it can come back to bite them.
 Management reacts poorly or even retaliates.
 Negative reactions to employee feedback discourage honesty in the future.